pingcap/docs-cn/dev/reference/tools/data-migration/query-status.md

 - `Finished`:

     - The finished subtask status.
-    - Only when the full synchronization subtask is finished normally, the task is switched to this status.
+    - Only when the full replication subtask is finished normally, the task is switched to this status.

 ### Status switch diagram